SFDO-Tooling/CumulusCI/docs/cli.rst

 CumulusCI creates a log file every time a cci command run.
 There are six rotating log files (``cci.log, cci.log1...5``) with ``cci.log`` being the most recent.
 Log files are stored under ``~/.cumulusci/logs``.
 By default, log files capture the the following:
     * The last command that was entered by the user
     * All output from the command (including debug information)
-    * If an error is present, the corresponding stacktrace is included.
+    * If a Python-level exception occurs, the corresponding stacktrace is included.

 If you want debug information regarding the ``requests`` module to be captured in a log file you must explicitly run the command with the ``--debug`` option.